Sequential composition of answer set programs: Algebraic semantics

 \begin{theorem} For any Horn program $H$, we have Consequently, two Horn programs $H$ and $G$ are equivalent iff $H^\omega=G^\omega$. \end{theorem}

-We have finally arrived at the following algebraic characterization of answer sets in terms of composition, cup, and union (cf. \prettyref{thm:reducts}).
+We have finally arrived at the following algebraic characterization of answer sets in terms of composition, cup, and union (cf. \prettyref{t:reducts}):

-\begin{theorem} An interpretation $I$ is an answer set of a program $P$ iff $I=(gP^I)^\omega$. \end{theorem} \begin{proof} The interpretation $I$ is an answer set of $P$ iff $I$ is the least model of $gP^I$ iff $I$ is the least fixed point of $T_{gP^I}$ (\prettyref{thm:semantics}).
-By \prettyref{thm:T_P}, we have Hence, as $gP^I$ is Horn, \prettyref{thm:LM_H} implies that $I$ is an answer set of $P$ iff $I=(gP^I)^\omega$. \end{proof}
+\begin{theorem} An interpretation $I$ is an answer set of a program $P$ iff $I=(gP^I)^\omega$. \end{theorem} \begin{proof} The interpretation $I$ is an answer set of $P$ iff $I$ is the least model of $gP^I$ iff $I$ is the least fixed point of $T_{gP^I}$ (\prettyref{t:semantics}).
+By \prettyref{t:T_P}, we have Hence, as $gP^I$ is Horn, \prettyref{t:LM_H} implies that $I$ is an answer set of $P$ iff $I=(gP^I)^\omega$. \end{proof}